litmuschaos/v1-litmus-docs/docs/openebs-pool-container-failure.md

     ```
 - Ensure that the chaosServiceAccount used for the experiment has cluster-scope permissions as the experiment may involve carrying out the chaos in the `openebs` namespace while performing application health checks in its respective namespace.

+- Ensure that you have adequate amount of `CPU` and `Memory` resources available in your cluster to run the experiment.

 ## Entry Criteria

 - Application pods are healthy before chaos injection